vmstio/vmstio/docus/content/infrastructure/search.md

 - before:2023-08-21
 - after:2023-08-08

-You can combine the search parameters.

-For example, to see all indexed posts which mention the phrase `John Mastodon` AND include an image posted after August 1, use the following search: `'John Mastodon' has:image after:2023-08-01`

 As this feature is further developed, more modifiers may become available.

+### Operators

+You can combine the search parameters using operators.

+For example, to see all indexed posts which mention the phrase `John Mastodon` AND include an image posted before August 1, use the following search: `'John Mastodon' has:image before:2023-08-01`

-Also, adding multiple modifiers together as shown above will work, but using operators like `AND`, `NOT`, and `OR` are currently not supported.
+When adding multiple modifiers together as shown above, the `AND` operator is automatically included.

+To exclude data from a modifier or another search term, use `-` before the excluded term.
+Also note that `OR` type operators are not currently supported.

+For example to see all indexed posts for Star Trek that include images but exclude SNW to avoid spoilers, for example, use `'Star Trek' has:image -SNW`